 - Emerging non-volatile memory systems and solid state disk architecture

 - Advanced heterogeneous computing (GPU, FPGA, MIC, etc.)

 - Kernel-level IO stack and native/parallel file system design.

-We have a couple of openings for Ph.D. students beginning in Spring/Fall 2015.
-The preference will be given to candidates with deep knowledge on computer architecture, memory and embedded systems and strong mathematical background.
-The RAs of our lab will receive financial support and tuition waiver; Qualified Ph.D. students are expected to be familiar with top-notch research demonstrated at top-tier conferences in computer architecture area and systems area.
-You might want to read [ for prospective students ] If you interested in producing world-class systems and being architecture researcher, please send me an email, including resume, research plan, and a list of publications.
+We have a couple of openings for Ph.D. students starting in Spring/Fall.
+Preference will be given to candidates with in-depth knowledge in computer architecture, memory, operating systems, and a strong mathematical background.
+All our lab members will receive financial support and tuition waivers.
+Qualified Ph.D. students are expected to be familiar with top-notch research demonstrated at top-tier conferences in the computer architecture and operating system areas.

 We are also looking for students, visiting researchers, and post-docs interested in interdisciplinary research regarding hardware/software interaction, fault tolerance, power model, and energy-efficient system design.
 If you are passionate about producing world-class systems and becoming an architecture and/or system researcher, please email your application, including your resume, research plan, and a list of publication to the following contact information.
 We look forward to hearing from you and exploring the possibility of working together on groundbreaking research!